civican/legisinfo/44-1/bills/C-13/bill_text.md

 Section 34 of the Act is replaced by the following:

+### Section 33.1

+In this Part, **employee** includes an employee who represents the employer, a person who performs for an employer activities whose primary purpose is to enable the person to acquire knowledge or experience and a person who has been placed by a temporary help agency.

 ### Section 34

-  ****(1)**** English and French are the languages of work in all federal institutions, and employees of all federal institutions have the right to use either official language in accordance with this Part.
+  **(1)** English and French are the languages of work in all federal institutions, and employees of all federal institutions have the right to use either official language in accordance with this Part.

-  **(2)** Persons appointed by the Governor in Council to the following positions in federal institutions must, on their appointment, follow the necessary language training to be able to speak and understand clearly both official languages:
+  **(2)** A person appointed by the Governor in Council to the position of deputy minister or associate deputy minister or a position of an equivalent rank in a department named in Schedule I to the `Financial Administration Act` shall, on their appointment, take the language training that is necessary to be able to speak and understand clearly both official languages.

-    deputy minister, associate deputy minister and positions of equivalent ranks.

 ### Section 15